 Disciplinary Expulsion: An expelled student permanently forfeits the rights and privileges of a student at the University.

 4. Notification of Outcome

-Normally, once deliberations have concluded, the Associate Dean of Students in the University for Disciplinary Affairs will provide the complainant and respondent with verbal or electronic notification of the outcome of the proceeding.
-No later than seven days after deliberations have concluded, the Associate Dean of Students in the University for Disciplinary Affairs will provide the complainant and respondent with formal, written notification of the outcome (to the extent permitted by FERPA), including information regarding a request for review.
+Normally, once deliberations have concluded, the Associate Dean of Students in the University, Center for Student Integrity will provide the complainant and respondent with verbal or electronic notification of the outcome of the proceeding.
+No later than seven days after deliberations have concluded, the Associate Dean of Students in the University, Center for Student Integrity will provide the complainant and respondent with formal, written notification of the outcome (to the extent permitted by FERPA), including information regarding a request for review.
 The notification to the Respondent will include an explanation of the basis for the finding and sanction.

 5. Requests for Review

 The complainant and respondent may request a review of the resolution of the disciplinary proceeding within 15 days of being informed, in writing, of the decision.
 The only recognized grounds are: (i) the prescribed procedures were not followed; and (ii) the discovery of new and material information unavailable to the Committee at the time of the proceeding bears significantly in the student’s favor.
 A Review Board consists of one faculty member (who also serves as chair), one administrator (designated by the Dean of Students in the University), and one student.
 Decisions are by majority vote of the members of the Committee.
 Members of the Review Board may not serve if they were part of the Ad Hoc Committee that decided the underlying matter.